 This depends on what you plan to do while using your stroller.
 If you need a lightweight and compact option for travel you are probably better off with an umbrella stroller.
-While they typically have fewer features and can be somewhat harder to push, the lighter weight and smaller folded size makes them far easier to use while travelling.
-If you require something small that you can carry hands free that doesn't weigh much, the Quinny Yezz
+While they typically have fewer features and can be somewhat harder to push, the lighter weight and smaller folded size make them far easier to use while traveling.
+If you require something small that you can carry hands-free that doesn't weigh much, the Quinny Yezz

 is a perfect travel stroller for most families and is super fun to push.
 If your trip is going to last most of the day, and baby will need to nap or you will need more supplies, then you may need a lightweight option with more space or a deeper recline.
 The Recaro Easylife